josehoras/Self-Driving-Car-Nanodegree-Capstone/README.md

 After implementing the basic ROS functionality the car can complete a full lap in the simulator without issues.
 However, to fully implement the traffic light recognition with a classifier we need to activate the camera in the simulator.
 With this the simulator begins to send images data to the `/image_color` topic.
 This data processing seems to overload our system, and a latency appears delaying the updating of the waypoints relative to the position of our car.
 The waypoints begin to appear on the back of the car and, as the car tries to follow these waypoints, the control subsytem get erratic and the car drives off the road.

 We found this problem both in the virtual machine as in a native Linux installation.
-It is also observed by many Udacity Nanodegree participants, as seen in these GitHub issues: [Capstone Simulator Latency #210](https://github.com/udacity/CarND-Capstone/issues/210) and [turning on the camera slows car down so auto-mode gets messed up #266](https://github.com/udacity/CarND-Capstone/issues/266)
+It is also observed by many Udacity Nanodegree participants, as seen in these GitHub issues: [Capstone Simulator Latency #210](https://github.com/udacity/CarND-Capstone/issues/210) and [turning on the camera slows car down so auto-mode gets messed up #266](https://github.com/udacity/CarND-Capstone/issues/266).
+An example of the issue at our side is shown below:

 ![alt-text-1](imgs/latency_problem.png "title-1")

 We implemented a workaround by a little modification in one of the files provided by Udacity in the ROS System, `bridge.py`.
 This module builds the node `styx_server`, that creates the topics responsible to transmit different data out of the simulator.
 We tried first to only process some of the images received via `/image_color` but it seemed the origin of the delay was the presence of these images in the topic in the first place.
 Thus, we implemented the skipping logic in the topic itself, and the issue got finally solved.
 The code modifies the `publish_camera()` function:
 ```